theopn/haunted-tiles/README.md

 Other chores:

+- Run `usermod -a -G input [username]` and reboot the system to give Waybar access to keyboard state (for displaying capslock & numlock state)
 - Create a config file for Gammastep/redshift
 - Create `~/.Xresources` with `Xft.dpi: 120` for fractional scaling in X11
 - Install `adobe-source-han-sans-kr-fonts fcitx5 fcitx5-hangul` and set up Korean input with fcitx5